christianhidber/easyagents/README.md

   'pip install easyagents'.
 * easy to understand, **ready-made plots** and logs to investigate the algorithms and environments behaviour

-Note: keras-rl backend is suspended until support for tensorflow 2.0 is available.

 ### Examples
 ---
 ````